 There are several resources that can help you gain that knowledge:

-- Product marketing demographics can be gleaned from customer profiles, competitive analysis, and related research.
+- Glean product marketing demographics from customer profiles, competitive analysis, and related research.

-- Digital user information is regularly gathered through analytics tools, surveys, and other data collection methods.
+- Use analytics tools, surveys, and other data collection methods to gather digital user information.

 All of these methods can give you an idea of who is talking about the brand, and what they are saying — the good and the not-so-good.
 There is value in negative commentary, which can reveal insights on gaps in content that you can begin to address in the content you create.